SwitchAxe/Rewind/README.md

 # Building
 Build with `make` and run with `./rewind`.

+# Dependencies
+* Matchit (for pattern matching in some code regions).
+  - You can find it [here](https://github.com/BowenFu/matchit.cpp)

 # Examples
 Once started, Rewind will greet you with a very barebone REPL which will take precisely one expression, evaluate it to the (hopefully) correct result,